awsdocs/aws-systems-manager-user-guide/doc_source/sysman-install-ssm-agent.md

 # Installing and configuring SSM Agent on EC2 instances for Linux<a name="sysman-install-ssm-agent"></a>

-SSM Agent processes Systems Manager requests and configures your machine as specified in the request\.
+AWS Systems Manager Agent \(SSM Agent\) processes Systems Manager requests and configures your machine as specified in the request\.
 Use the following procedures to install, configure, or uninstall SSM Agent\.

 **Important**
 SSM Agent is preinstalled, by default, on the following Amazon Machine Images \(AMIs\):